 Farther west, but still east of the Hollywood Freeway, was KCET Studios (4401 Sunset Blvd.) in Hollywood, which offered a free guided tour of its historic lot.
 Unfortunately, they sold the studio in 2011.

-5746 Sunset Boulevard (at the SE corner of Van Ness) in Hollywood was the
+5746 Sunset Boulevard (at the SE corner of Van Ness) in Hollywood is the former location of the

 Fox Network / KTTV Studios,

 where they taped "Maude," "One Day at a Time"

 and "The Jeffersons."

 and a large new school was built on the site.
 But the Hollywood

 connection hasn't completely disappeared.
 For most of its later